Olomoucké tvarůžky: Production

-Tvarůžky is made from skimmed cow's milk without adding rennet, colourings, flavourings and stabilizers, and contains only 0.5% of fat.
+The Olomoucké tvarůžky is not made directly from milk, but from low-fat quark (tvaroh), hence its name, which literally means "little quarks".
+The producer of Olomoucké tvarůžky does not produce its own quark, but purchases quark from other dairies.
+It is made using proprietary dairy cultures, the exact composition of which is not publicly disclosed.
+With a fat content of only about 0.5%, the cheese is exceptionally low in fat compared with most other cheeses.

 History

 The first written mention of this cheese is from 1452.
 In 1583, the name tvarůžky appeared for the first time.

 Until the 19th century, Olomoucké tvarůžky was produced in the villages surrounding Olomouc, and was generally regarded as a peasant food.
 It was at this time that the cheese began to be referred to as Olomouc curd cheese.
 The A. W. Company has been making this cheese since 1876.

 In the first decades of the 20th century there were still several dairies in Loštice that produced the cheese.
 Until the Holocaust some belonged to Jewish families: Langer, Eckstein, Klein and Wischnitzer.

 Since 2010, 'Olomoucké tvarůžky' has been registered as a Protected Geographical Indication by the European Union.

 In 2016, a shop in Loštice began producing a variety of ice cream based on the cheese.

+Olomoucké tvarůžky has long been a popular beer snack and a staple of Czech beer culture.
+Since the late 2010s, however, it has also gained popularity among fitness enthusiasts due to its high protein content and exceptionally low fat content.